-According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 11.3 Revision Date: 01/15/2016 Print Date: 05/02/2016 Other hazards which do not result in classification Prolonged or repeated skin contact without proper cleaning can clog the pores of the skin resulting in disorders such as oil acne/folliculitis.
-Used oil may contain harmful impurities.
+Other hazards which do not result in classification Prolonged or repeated skin contact without proper cleaning can clog the pores of the skin resulting in disorders such as oil acne/folliculitis.
+According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 2.1 Revision Date: 10/20/2017 Print Date: 10/21/2017 Used grease may contain harmful impurities.
+High-pressure injection under the skin may cause serious damage including local necrosis.
 Not classified as flammable but will burn.
 The classification of this material is based on OSHA HCS 2012 criteria.
 Under normal conditions of use or in a foreseeable emergency, this product does not meet the definition of a hazardous chemical when evaluated according to the OSHA Hazard Communication Standard, 29 CFR 1910.1200.
 SECTION 3.
-COMPOSITION/INFORMATION ON INGREDIENTS Chemical nature : Highly refined mineral oils and additives.
-The highly refined mineral oil contains <3% (w/w) DMSOextract, according to IP346.
+COMPOSITION/INFORMATION ON INGREDIENTS Chemical nature : A lubricating grease containing polyolefins, synthetic esters and additives.